Greg MoriResearch Director

 machine learning algorithms, adapting them to suit our

-Specific examples of features and representations include work on superpixels for representing images, motion features for human action recognition, and bag-of-words models for video sequences.
-We have developed variants of machine learning algorithms such as hidden Conditional Random Fields (hCRFs), and Latent Dirichlet Allocation (LDA), latent SVMs, and deep networks to implement these ideas.
+Specific examples of features and representations include work on superpixels for representing images, motion features for human action recognition, and our structured models for video sequences and group activities.
+We have developed variants of machine learning algorithms such as hidden Conditional Random Fields (hCRF), Latent Dirichlet Allocation (LDA), latent SVMs, and deep networks to implement these ideas.

 Research interests keywords: